Ay320/file-access/README.md

 ## File Descriptions

 ### 1. `COMP108Cab.java`
 - **Description**: Implements the filing cabinet using a linked list.
 Contains methods to handle file requests and to update the cabinet using both the **Append if Miss** and **Frequency Count** algorithms.
+Also contains time complexity analysis for each algorithm.
 - **Key Methods**:
   - `appendIfMiss()`: Handles file requests using the append-if-miss strategy.
   - `frequencyCount()`: Handles file requests using the frequency count strategy.